-less progressive in 1996 when the number of tax
+PROPONENTS MIGHT ARGUE that a progressive restructuring of PIT base rates would simultaneously achieve several desirable outcomes: a lasting increase in city tax revenue, a tax cut for the majority of filers, and a more progressive tax rate structure.
+Under this restructuring option, about 67 percent of all tax filers would receive a tax cut in calendar year 2016.
+Restructuring would significantly heighten the progressivity of the PIT, which had become less progressive in 1996 when the number of tax brackets was reduced.
+Finally, they could point out that for taxpayers who do not pay the alternative minimum tax and who itemize deductions on their federal returns, increases in city PIT burdens would be partially offset by reductions in federal income tax liability.
 OPPONENTS MIGHT ARGUE that if the principal goal of altering the PIT is to raise revenue, this option is very inefficient.
-For 2015, the reductions in marginal rates in the bottom two tax brackets decrease the revenue-raising potential of the higher marginal rates in the upper brackets by about \$302 million.
+For 2017, the reductions in marginal rates in the bottom two tax brackets decrease the revenue-raising potential of the higher marginal rates in the upper brackets by about \$273 million.
 The tax increases in this option would be on top of the 2010 tax increase on filers with incomes above \$500,000 due to New York State's elimination of STAR PIT rate cuts.
-Filers with incomes above \$1 million would see their PIT liabilities rise on average by an estimated \$26,400 in calendar year 2015.
-This large an increase could cause at least some of the most affluent to leave the city.
-If only 5 percent of "average" millionaires (about 1,500 filers) were to leave town, this option would yield \$262 million less in PIT revenue per year, and over time this revenue loss would be further compounded by reductions in other city tax sources.
+Filers with incomes above \$1 million would see their PIT liabilities rise on average by an estimated \$23,000 in calendar year 2016.
+If only 5 percent of "average" millionaires (about 1,500 filers) were to leave town, this option would yield \$271 million less in PIT revenue per year, and over time this revenue loss would be further compounded by reductions in other city tax sources.